-Urban Vegetation and Mental Health
+Urban Vegetation and Mental Health (TreeNeuro)

 Urban environments pose specific challenges for mental health.
 Studies show that city dwellers have a higher risk of suffering from neuropsychiatric disorders such as anxiety or depression.
 Trees and green spaces in the city could act as protective factors by reducing stress and improving emotional well-being.
 Research has already found evidence that larger urban forests correlate with fewer mental health problems and fewer heat-related hospital visits.